List of Community characters: Ben Chang

 After gaining intel on the inner workings of Chang's rule over Greendale, the study group plans an "elaborate heist", attempting to rescue the real dean and expose Chang to the school board.
 While it initially looks as if the heist has failed, Chang realizes the study group has fooled him, and the failed plan was merely part of a larger plan that succeeds.
 However, Chang admits the actual plan in time and stops the study group from leaving.
 He explains his goal: to burn down the Greendale records and thereby erase any evidence of his wrongdoing but fails to see that this could potentially burn down the entire school and kill everyone.
 With help from the Greendale Air-Conditioning Repair School, Troy and the group manage to escape Chang's imprisonment and prevent the fire from starting.

 In a showdown with the study group, both Jeff and Chang equip electric taser batons with which they intend to duel.
 However, this is quickly cut short by the school board arriving, demanding explanations for both the real and fake Deans fighting each other and Chang's actions in running Greendale.
 He vows to explain but quickly runs out the door.

 In the season 3 finale montage, it is shown that Chang has taken to living in air ducts again.
 However, this time, he resides in the vents at City College, foreshadowing a possible alliance between the two in season 4.
 However, he returns to Greendale in season four with no apparent memory of his identity or previous actions, referring to his condition as "Changnesia".
 However, at the end of the episode "Advanced Documentary Filmmaking", it is revealed he is faking Changnesia.
 In "Heroic Origins", after Abed realizes that it was because of Chang that the study group all went to Greendale and tells him he was always a part of the group and hints that he knows that "Kevin" was faking "Changnesia".
 He then calls Dean Stephen Spreck, Dean of City College, that he is out of the plan to destroy Greendale.
 In season 5, Chang decides to turn himself in for his crimes and returns to Greendale under work release as a math professor, living in the school.
-He exhibits more social behavior in season 5 until the finale, when he sides with those trying to sell Greendale.
+He exhibits more social behavior in season 5 and later joins the Save Greendale Committee.
+However in the finale, he sides with those trying to sell Greendale.
 When the sale is prevented, Chang double-crosses the school board again by stealing their money and replacing his teeth with diamond fillings.